chtoucas/Narvalo.NET/docs/developer.md

 ### Initialize a C# project

-The following procedure enables us to centralize all settings into a single place.
+The following procedure enables us to centralize all settings.
-Except for Code Contracts, there should be no need to edit the project properties anymore.

-Create a project and add it to `Narvalo.sln` and `Make.proj`.
+Create a project and add it to `Narvalo.sln` and `tools\Make.proj`.

 Edit the project file:
 - Add the following line at the bottom of the project file, BEFORE the Microsoft targets:
 ```xml
 <Import Project="..\..\tools\Narvalo.Common.props" />
 ```
-- Remove all sections about Debug, Release and CodeContracts.
+- Remove all sections about Debug and Release configurations.
 - Remove all properties already configured globally.

 A typical project file should then look like this: